SanaaHamel/picowota/README.md

 ```
 add_subdirectory(picowota)
+add_picowota(my_picowota)
 ```

-You can either provide the following as environment variables, or set them as CMake variables:
+You can either provide the following as either global properties, or set them as target properties on your picowota target:

 ```
 PICOWOTA_WIFI_SSID # The WiFi network SSID